virchaca/virchaca/README.md

 <br>

 <p align="center" padding-inline="40px">
-After 5 years in London working in laboratories 🧪 I returned to Spain and became a quality consultant 📊.
-During this time, I began <strong>teaching myself</strong> web programming 💻 and discovered my <strong>true passion</strong> 💚, so I joined a <strong> intensive web development course</strong> 🤓 to deepen my knowledge and pursue this career.
+After 5 years in London working in laboratories 🧪 I returned to Spain and worked as a quality consultant 📊.
+During this time, I began <strong>teaching myself</strong> web programming 💻 and discovered my <strong>true passion</strong> 💚, so I joined a <strong> intensive web development trainning</strong> 🤓 to deepen my knowledge and pursue this career.
 Working in <strong>diverse environments</strong> 🌍 has equipped me with <strong>adaptability</strong> 🔄, a <strong>drive to overcome challenges</strong> 🚀, and <strong>strong self-learning skills</strong> ✏️.
 I am now eager to <strong>grow as a web programmer</strong> ✔️ and contribute to <strong>impactful projects</strong>🪄.</p>